Best tablet for students 2024

 Reasons to avoid

 We're huge fans of the design.
-Most budget tablets like the Fire HD 10 and base iPad have thick, uneven bezels, while the Galaxy Tab A9 Plus looks more uniform and attractive, particularly thanks to its aluminum finish.
-And alongside the USB-C port, we also think students will appreciate the headphone jack and 1TB-capable microSD card slot.
+Most budget tablets, like the Fire HD 10 and base iPad, have thick, uneven bezels, while the Galaxy Tab A9 Plus looks more uniform and attractive, particularly thanks to its aluminum finish.
+Alongside the USB-C port, we think students will also appreciate the headphone jack and 1TB-capable microSD card slot.

-Its Snapdragon 695 SoC and up to 8GB of RAM should ensure better performance compared to the Tab A8 before it.
+Its Snapdragon 695 SoC and up to 8GB of RAM should ensure better performance than the Tab A8 before.
 You even get a 5G cellular variant through all the major US carriers.
 Its 1920x1200 display, while not as vivid as Samsung's other AMOLED panels, does give you a slight upgrade over regular 1080p displays.
 The A9 Plus also has a 90Hz refresh rate, so scrolling and general use should feel smoother.

 Best value